Preserving Italian American Heritage

 A Living Heritage

-Over 20 million Americans claim Italian ancestry.
+More than 16 million Americans reported Italian ancestry in the 2022 American Community Survey.
 Our mission: ensure the next generation inherits not just the name, but the stories, values, and traditions.

 Our Programs